Skip to content

 source .venv/bin/activate # Windows Git Bash: source .venv/Scripts/activate

-uv pip install pandas matplotlib seaborn scikit-learn jupyter
+uv pip install polars altair scikit-learn jupyter vl-convert-python

 python -m venv .venv

-conda create -n eda python=3.12 pandas matplotlib seaborn scikit-learn jupyter -y
+conda create -n eda python=3.12 polars altair scikit-learn jupyter vl-convert-python -c conda-forge -y

 conda activate eda

-For more details on Python environments, see the Python Environment Setup guide.
+For more on Python environments, see Python Environment Setup.

 eda-assignment/

-├── data/ # Raw and processed data (add to .gitignore if large)
+├── data/ # Raw and processed data (gitignored if large)

 ├── figures/ # Saved plot images